realliyifei/userscript-wikipedia-optimizor/README.md

 ### Academia Theme (default)

-A black-and-white theme with explicit citation links for academia and research
+A black-and-white theme with clear citation links for academia and research

 ![](asset/academia-theme-demo.png)